Best Everyday Carry Mistakes You Need To Avoid

 6. Your Best Everyday Carry is NOT your Bug Out Bag

-Your Bug Out Bag is for getting the hell out of dodge with many more essential survival items.
+Your Bug Out Bag is for getting out of dodge with many more essential survival items.

 6 Best Practices For The Best Everyday Carry Setup

-Then have a most day carry setup and an extended “special” circumstances carry setup.
+You should have a minimalist setup and an extended “special” circumstances carry setup.

 My favorite small tin container is an Altoids container.

-They are a perfect size (small), perfect shape, lightweight, and they are well secured when closed.
+They are a perfect size (small), shape, lightweight, and well-secured when closed.

 Cargo shorts, cargo pants, jackets with internal pockets, etc.

-The extended carry is typically a small backpack, so take it with you whenever you are going somewhere where backpacks are ok.
+The extended carry is typically a small backpack, so take it with you whenever you go somewhere where backpacks are ok.

-Even if you are going somewhere where backpacks are not allowed, you could still leave them in your vehicle.
+Even if you go somewhere where backpacks are not allowed, you could still leave them in your vehicle.

 Then all you’d need to do is get back to your vehicle to have your extended tools in a survival scenario.

-If your survival plan depends upon your cell phone or smartphone signal, GPS, or apps without any backups, then you’re stupid.
+You’re stupid if your survival plan depends on your cell phone or smartphone signal, GPS, or apps without backups.

-Sorry, I was trying to think of a nicer adjective to use here but “stupid” seems right to me.
+Sorry, I was trying to think of a nicer adjective here, but “stupid” seems right.

-A dead “smart”phone might as well be called a “stupid”phone.
+A dead “smart” phone might as well be called a “dumb” phone.

 1. Criticality